GrottoPress/rex/README.md

    end
    ```

-   The consumer application sets up translations according whatever backend they are using.
+   The consumer application sets up translations according to whatever backend they are using.

 ### Testing